HuwHD/961202_MotionCap/README.md

 Restart the application and select the port that has been added to the list.

-You can not press the Connect button.
+You can now press the Connect button.

-The sensor you have selected will now be saved fornext time you run the application.
+The sensor you have selected will be saved for the next time you run the application.

 ## Calibration controls
+### Vertical (Pitch)
-Therre are two calibration controls, one for Heading (Left to Right) and one for vertical movement (Up and Down).
+There are two calibration controls, one for Heading (Left to Right) and one for vertical (pitch) movement (Up and Down).

-The graphical display will be displaying a track of the last 50 vertical readings from the sensor and 5 lines that show the boundaries.
+The graphical display will be displaying a track of the last 50 vertical (pitch) readings from the sensor and 5 lines that show the boundaries. **See screen shot above**.

 Pressing the Vertical calibrate button will position the boundaries around the latest vertical sensor reading.

+### Heading (direction)
-The graphical display will be displaying a compass (like a clock face) with hands that show the current Heading and the heading boundaries.
+The graphical display will be displaying a compass (like a clock face) with hands that show the current Heading and the heading boundaries. **See screen shot above**.

 Pressing the Heading calibrate button will position the boundaries around the latest heading sensor reading.